Cataract Surgery in Palm Springs, FL

 More than 22 million Americans age 40 and older suffer from cataracts, an eye disease characterized by the clouding of the eye’s natural lens.
-Although eyeglasses and contact lenses can help manage the blurred vision effects of cataracts in its early stages, the only way to remove cataracts is through surgery.
-During cataract surgery, the eye’s clouded lens is removed and replaced with an artificial lens, restoring clear vision and focusing power.
+Our ophthalmologists are highly trained and specialize in cataract surgery in Palm Springs, FL.
+Although eyeglasses and contact lenses can help manage the blurred vision effects of cataracts in its early stages, the only way to improve your vision is perform cataract removal through surgery.
+During cataract surgery in Palm Springs, FL, we remove the eye’s clouded lens and replace it with an artificial lens, restoring clear vision and focusing power.
 Cataract surgery is one of the most common and effective procedures performed today — millions of patients have been able to enjoy clearer eyesight thanks to the procedure.

 Prior to surgery, you will meet with a member of our team for a cataract consultation.
 During this appointment, we will examine your eyes and discuss your eye health, medical history and lifestyle in order to determine whether you are an appropriate candidate for cataract surgery.
 We will also use this information to determine the surgical method (traditional cataract surgery or laser cataract surgery) that is best for you.
 We will discuss the benefits and limitations of each method in detail with you prior to making a recommendation.
 We will also explain the types of IOLs (intraocular lenses) we offer and help you choose the one that best fulfills your needs and goals.